Complete Dynamical Evaluation of the Characteristic Polynomial of Binary Quantum Graphs: The Variance of the Characteristic Polynomial's Coefficients

 \subsubsection{A Single $2$-Encounter}

-If $\bg$ contains a single self-intersection, then the periodic orbits not containing the encounter sequence cannot contain any vertex more than once or intersect any other orbits; otherwise, there is more than one self-intersection.
+If $\bg$ contains a single self-intersection, then the periodic orbits not containing the encounter sequence cannot intersect any other orbits.
 If a primitive pseudo orbit $\bg$ contains a single $2$-encounter, then the vertices preceding $v_0$ are distinct, $s_1 \neq s_2$, as are the vertices $f_1 \neq f_2$ following $v_{\tilde{n}}$.
-No subsequence of the $2$-encounter is repeated three or more times.
+Also no subsequence of the $2$-encounter is repeated three or more times.
 Moreover, the links must differ; otherwise, $\bg$ is not primitive.
 Figure \ref{figfigure8enc} shows a subgraph from which we construct examples of primitive pseudo orbits with a single $2$-encounter.